josmar-crwdstffng/angular/aio/content/guide/user-input.md

 The code uses the `box` variable to get the input element's `value` and display it with interpolation between `<p>` tags.

 The template is completely self contained.
-It doesn't bind to the component, and the component does nothing.
+It does not bind to the component, and the component does nothing.

 Type something in the input box, and watch the display update with each keystroke.